 In February 2014, the FDA granted orphan drug designation to Pracinostat for the treatment of AML.
 The designation provides orphan status to drugs defined by the FDA as those intended for the safe and effective treatment, diagnosis or prevention of rare diseases that affect fewer than 200,000 people in the U.S. Orphan designation qualifies us for certain development incentives, including tax credits for qualified clinical testing, prescription drug user fee exemptions and seven-year marketing exclusivity upon FDA approval.
-We also intend to seek orphan drug designation for Pracinostat in combination with azacitidine for the treatment of AML.
+We also intend to seek orphan drug designation in the U.S. and Europe for Pracinostat in combination with azacitidine for the treatment of AML.